dcs619/dcs619.github.io/content/posts/2018-09-05--building-for-production-with-gatsby/index.md

 If you hadn't already guessed, this site is built with ❤️Gatsby.

-_Next_: Part 2 will cover some setup issues, custom functionality, and thoughts for future improvement!
+_Next_: I'll share some setup issues, added functionality, and thoughts for future improvement!